Privacy policy

 For Opera.

-The Internet user can also configure the collection of personal data by installing additional modules.
+The Internet User may also configure the collection of personal data by installing additional modules.

-For more information on cookie management tools, you can consult the dedicated page on the Cnil website.
+For more information about cookie management tools, please consult the dedicated page on the Cnil website.

 ARTICLE 6.
 INTELLECTUAL PROPERTY

-The Contents of the Site are likely to be protected by copyright and database law.
-Any representation, reproduction, translation, adaptation or transformation, in whole or in part, carried out illegally and without the consent of the "publisher" or its successors or assigns constitutes a violation of Books I and III of the Intellectual Property Code and may give rise to legal proceedings for infringement.
+The Site Content may be protected by copyright and database right.
+Any representation, reproduction, translation, adaptation or transformation, in whole or in part, carried out illegally and without the consent of the "publisher" or its successors in title or assigns constitutes a violation of Books I and III of the French Intellectual Property Code and may give rise to legal proceedings for counterfeiting.

-The Internet user contractually undertakes to the "publisher" not to use, reproduce or represent, in any way whatsoever, the Contents of the Site, whether or not they are protected by an intellectual property right, for any purpose other than that of their reading by a robot or a browser.
+The Internet User contractually undertakes to the "publisher" not to use, reproduce or represent, in any way whatsoever, the Site Content, whether or not it is protected by an intellectual property right, for any purpose other than for reading by a robot or browser.
 This prohibition does not apply to robots

 indexing system whose sole purpose is to scan the content of the Site for indexing purposes.